Regulatory Model Numbers

 Switch Indicators

-Locate the front panel LEDs on the right side of the chassis, where the LEDs display the system, fan, and power supply status.
-The front panel LEDs are labeled in Figure 1 for a representative switch.
+Front panel LEDs are located on the right side of the chassis and display system, fan, and power supply status.
+The front panel LEDs are labeled as in Figure 1 - System Status Indicators for a representative switch.

 Figure 1.
 System Status Indicators